Cusper: Birth year ranges

+Characteristics

+The Generation Z/Alpha cuspers are most commonly referred to as Zalphas.
+They are characterized as being "digital natives familiar with digital gadgets and technology from the cradle."

+A 2023 Business Insider article cited a survey according to which Zalphas expressed a preference for fewer romantic or sexual plotlines in TV shows, instead favoring greater emphasis on friendship or platonic relationships.
+According to Stephanie Rivas-Lara and Hiral Kotecha, two of the survey's authors, this could stem from being isolated during the COVID-19 pandemic: "Young people are feeling a lack of close friendships, a separation from their community, and a sense that their digital citizen identity has superseded their sense of belonging in the real world".

 Workplace importance

 Communication misunderstandings between employees of different generations are detrimental to workplace morale, increasing turnover and absenteeism while decreasing job satisfaction, work commitment and productivity.
 Effective communication between employees of different generations, however, allows for collaborative relationships and ensures that information is retained from one generation to the next.
 Cuspers play an important role in multi-generational workplaces and other organizations.
 Metaphorically, cuspers are like bridges or glue that connect members of their adjacent major generations.
 Between generations, they are naturally skilled at mediating, translating, mentoring and managing.
 Strategically placing cuspers in the workplace has the potential to reduce generational workplace friction and give organizations doing so a competitive advantage.

 Generational identity

-Many cuspers don't feel a sense of belonging to a specific generation.
+Many cuspers do not feel a sense of belonging to a specific generation.
 Researchers studying generational subculture theory have speculated that there may be populations within larger generational cohorts whose values are more in line with those of preceding generations, for example, someone born in the range of Generation X who has a moral philosophy more similar to the Silent Generation.
+Generations are heterogenous, and differences within a generation can be as great as differences between generations.

+Jason Dorsey, a generations researcher, wrote: "about a third of Americans identify more with the generation just before or after their own.
+And many people fall into what we call cuspers—those born on the edges of two generations who carry traits from both.
+These unique “micro-generations” make sense when you think about how quickly the world changes, especially during our formative years."

+According to authors Hannah Ubl, Lisa Walden and Debra Arbit, cuspers "play a pivotal role in ensuring seamless communication across generations" and "are natural translators because they often speak the language of two generations."

 The generational fuzziness theory proposes that one's generation is best defined as the combination of one's birth year and generational identity—the cultural generation to feel most similar to.
+Not all cuspers identify with both sides of the generational dividing line.
+Many adopt the values of one side and conduct themselves accordingly.